-10 Jan Communication tips for better engagement in market research online communities
+10 Jan Communication tips for better engagement in online communities

 According to a 2015 Grit report, 52% of market researchers use market research online communities.
 That’s no surprise if you consider the many benefits of these communities and their unmatched ability to target a large variety of people.
 People today love technology and are prone to interacting online.
 Despite the amount of time people are spending online marketers are still struggling to communicate with them effectively.